Skip to main content

 Kameleoon Debug Assistant extension

-For more information on the Kameleoon Graphic editor extension, refer to this article.
+For more information on the Kameleoon Graphic editor extension, refer to the article on getting started with the Graphic editor.

 Installation of the extension